stejesh/distributed-frontera/docs/source/topics/quickstart.rst

 You should end up with 2 spider processes running.
 Each should read it's own Frontera config, and first one is using ``SEEDS_SOURCE`` variable to pass seeds to Frontera cluster.

 After some time seeds will pass the Kafka topics and get scheduled for downloading by workers.
-Crawler is bootstrapped.
+At this moment crawler is bootstrapped.
 Now you can periodically check DB worker output or ``metadata`` table contents to see that there is actual activity.